HandsOnDataViz/book/docs/HandsOnDataViz.md

 PDF](https://handsondataviz.org/data/ct-dph-covid-2020-05-31.pdf), and
 avoid linking words such as “here” or “this web page.”

+When instructions refer to software menu items, use italics.
+Example:
+Select *File &gt; Make a Copy* to save your own version to your Google Drive.

 For lists, always insert a blank line *before* the items, unless they appear directly after hashtag header.